 Middle/Junior member school athletes whose feeder school (senior school) has a Membership Category of four (4) or lower can apply to "play up" to the senior member school that they would normally attend if, by the roster registration deadline (see 532.3), they have approval of both member schools' administrators, athletic directors, students, and parents(s) or legal guardian(s).
 The middle/junior school must be a member in good standing.
 The local athletic association, the district superintendent, and BCSS must be notified by using the appropriate form.
 Senior member schools must not register these student-athletes in STARS as an enrollee of their school.
-BCSS will place the middle/junior school student-athletes not properly registered will be deemed ineligible.
+BCSS will place the middle/junior school student-athletes on the senior member schools STARS team roster when the form is received and approved.
+Any student-athletes not properly registered will be deemed ineligible.

-- 518.1.1 Member schools with Football Programs may allow grade nine (9) student-athletes at their feeder school (middle school) to play up to the more senior school Junior Varsity (JV) team.
-Grade nine (9) student-athletes at a feeder school (middle school) may not play up to the senior school varsity team. - 518.1.2 LIMITS TO PLAYING/MOVING UP Student-athletes attending a middle school or junior secondary school cannot play or move up in the sports of aquatics, cross country, gymnastics, mountain biking, skiing/snowboarding, track and field, or wrestling as the minimum number to form a school team in these sports are one (1) athlete. - 518.1.3 The exemption to this rule is football whereby student-athletes registered on a lower level team may play for the higher level team at the same time without restriction during playoffs.
+- Member schools with Football and/or Rugby Programs may allow grade nine (9) student-athletes at their feeder school (middle school) to play up to the more senior school Junior Varsity (JV) team.
+Grade nine (9) student-athletes at a feeder school (middle school) may not play up to the senior school varsity team. - 518.1.2 LIMITS TO PLAYING/MOVING UP

+Student-athletes attending a middle school or junior secondary school cannot play or move up in the sports of aquatics, cross country, gymnastics, mountain biking, skiing/snowboarding, track and field, or wrestling as the minimum number to form a school team in these sports are one (1) athlete.

+518.1.3 The exemption to this rule is football whereby student-athletes registered on a lower level team may play for the higher level team at the same time without restriction during playoffs.